bpocallaghan/generators/readme.md

 Custom Laravel File Generators with a config file and publishable stubs.
 You can publish the stubs.
 You can add your own stubs to generate.

-This package is being used in the [Admin Starter Project](https://github.com/bpocallaghan/titan-starter) that focusses on test driven development and has the foundation ready for you.
+This package is being used in [Admin Starter Project](https://github.com/bpocallaghan/titan-starter) that focuses on test driven development and has the foundation ready for you.

 ```
 Laravel 5.1 : v2.1.3